tpycio/Z80-UART/README.md

 | open     | disable     |
 | closed   | enable      |

-External power supply and USB cannot be used at the same time
+External power supply and USB cannot be used at the same time!

 #### JP2 - UART I/O address select